CalculoJuridico/convexa/pages/termos-de-uso.md

 ---
 layout: page
-title: Termos de Uso
+title: Terms of Use
 permalink: /termos-de-uso/
-description: Termos e condições de uso dos serviços da Convexa - Educação Empreendedora.
+description: Terms and conditions for using Convexa services - Entrepreneurial Education.
 ---

-## Termos de Uso - Convexa
+## Terms of Use - Convexa

-*Última atualização: 26 de junho de 2025*
+*Last updated: June 26, 2025*

-## 1. Aceitação dos Termos
+## 1. Acceptance of Terms

-Ao contratar ou utilizar nossos serviços de educação empreendedora, você concorda com os presentes Termos de Uso e todas as diretrizes e políticas relacionadas.
+By contracting or using our entrepreneurial education services, you agree to these Terms of Use and all related guidelines and policies.

-## 2. Descrição dos Serviços
+## 2. Service Description

-A Convexa oferece:
+Convexa offers:

-- **Mentorias Estratégicas**: Acompanhamento personalizado para empreendedores
+- **Strategic Mentoring**: Personalized guidance for entrepreneurs
-- **Masterminds**: Grupos de alto nível para troca de experiências e estratégias
+- **Masterminds**: High-level groups for sharing experiences and strategies
-- **Consultorias Especializadas**: Assessoria sob medida para advogados e empreendedores
+- **Specialized Consulting**: Custom advisory for lawyers and entrepreneurs
-- **Educação com IA**: Treinamentos práticos sobre uso de inteligência artificial nos negócios
+- **AI Education**: Practical training on using artificial intelligence in business

-## 3. Elegibilidade e Requisitos
+## 3. Eligibility and Requirements

-Para solicitar um certificado digital, você deve:
+To use our services, you must:

-- Ser advogado(a) regularmente inscrito(a) na OAB
+- Be a legal professional or entrepreneur seeking business growth
-- Fornecer documentação válida e atualizada
+- Provide valid and updated documentation
-- Cumprir os requisitos de validação do ICP-Brasil
+- Meet our program participation requirements
-- Estar em conformidade com as normas da OAB
+- Comply with professional ethical standards

-## 4. Processo de Emissão
+## 4. Service Process

-### 4.1 Solicitação
+### 4.1 Registration
-- Preenchimento completo do formulário de solicitação
+- Complete application form submission
-- Envio de documentação exigida pelo ICP-Brasil
+- Required documentation submission
-- Agendamento de validação presencial (quando aplicável)
+- Initial consultation scheduling (when applicable)

-### 4.2 Validação
+### 4.2 Onboarding
-- Verificação de identidade e documentação
+- Identity and documentation verification
-- Confirmação da inscrição na OAB
+- Professional background confirmation
-- Validação biométrica (para certificados A3)
+- Program orientation and goal setting

-### 4.3 Emissão
+### 4.3 Service Delivery
-- Geração do certificado digital após aprovação
+- Program participation according to chosen modality
-- Entrega conforme modalidade escolhida (A1 ou A3)
+- Access to educational materials and resources

-## 5. Obrigações do Usuário
+## 5. User Obligations

-Você se compromete a:
+You commit to:

-- Fornecer informações verdadeiras e atualizadas
+- Provide truthful and updated information
-- Manter a segurança e confidencialidade do certificado
+- Maintain confidentiality of program materials
-- Utilizar o certificado apenas para fins legais e profissionais
+- Use services only for legal and professional purposes
-- Notificar imediatamente sobre comprometimento ou perda
+- Notify immediately about any issues or concerns
-- Revogar o certificado quando necessário
+- Respect intellectual property rights
-- Cumprir as normas do ICP-Brasil e da OAB
+- Comply with professional standards and ethics

-## 6. Uso Adequado do Certificado
+## 6. Appropriate Use of Services

-### 6.1 Usos Permitidos
+### 6.1 Permitted Uses
-- Assinatura digital de petições e documentos jurídicos
+- Participation in educational programs and mentoring
-- Autenticação em sistemas governamentais
+- Access to business development resources
-- Comunicação segura com tribunais e órgãos públicos
+- Networking with other professionals
-- Assinatura de contratos com validade jurídica
+- Application of learned methodologies in your business

-### 6.2 Usos Proibidos
+### 6.2 Prohibited Uses
-- Transferência ou empréstimo a terceiros
+- Sharing or transferring access to third parties
-- Uso para atividades ilegais ou fraudulentas
+- Use for illegal or fraudulent activities
-- Assinatura de documentos sem autorização
+- Reproduction of proprietary content without authorization
-- Violação de normas profissionais da OAB
+- Violation of professional ethical standards

-## 7. Validade e Renovação
+## 7. Program Duration and Completion

-- **Certificado A1**: Válido por 1 ano
+- **Mentoring Programs**: Duration varies by program type
-- **Certificado A3**: Válido por 3 anos
+- **Masterminds**: Ongoing participation with periodic renewals
-- Renovação deve ser solicitada antes do vencimento
+- Completion certificates issued upon program fulfillment
-- Certificados vencidos perdem validade jurídica
+- Continuing education opportunities available

-## 8. Revogação de Certificados
+## 8. Program Termination

-O certificado pode ser revogado em caso de:
+Programs may be terminated in case of:

-- Comprometimento da chave privada
+- Violation of terms of use
-- Mudança de dados do titular
+- Inappropriate behavior during sessions
-- Violação dos termos de uso
+- Non-payment of agreed fees
-- Suspensão ou cancelamento da inscrição na OAB
+- Request by the participant
-- Solicitação do próprio titular
+- Suspension of professional license

-## 9. Responsabilidades e Limitações
+## 9. Responsibilities and Limitations

-### 9.1 Nossas Responsabilidades
+### 9.1 Our Responsibilities
-- Emitir certificados em conformidade com ICP-Brasil
+- Deliver quality educational services
-- Manter infraestrutura segura
+- Maintain secure infrastructure
-- Fornecer suporte técnico adequado
+- Provide adequate technical support
-- Notificar sobre questões de segurança
+- Notify about important program updates

-### 9.2 Limitações de Responsabilidade
+### 9.2 Liability Limitations
-- Não nos responsabilizamos por uso inadequado do certificado
+- We are not responsible for inappropriate use of learned methodologies
-- Perdas decorrentes de comprometimento por negligência do usuário
+- Losses due to participant negligence
-- Problemas causados por software de terceiros
+- Issues caused by third-party software
-- Indisponibilidade de sistemas externos
+- Unavailability of external systems

-## 10. Preços e Pagamento
+## 10. Pricing and Payment

-- Preços são definidos conforme tabela vigente
+- Prices are defined according to current pricing table
-- Pagamento deve ser efetuado conforme condições acordadas
+- Payment must be made according to agreed conditions
-- Taxas de renovação aplicam-se conforme período
+- Renewal fees apply according to program terms
-- Não há reembolso após emissão do certificado
+- Refund policy applies as per contract terms

-## 11. Suporte e Atendimento
+## 11. Support and Service

-Oferecemos suporte para:
+We offer support for:

-- Instalação e configuração de certificados
+- Program navigation and participation
-- Resolução de problemas técnicos
+- Technical issue resolution
-- Orientações sobre uso adequado
+- Guidance on methodology application
-- Processo de renovação
+- Process clarification

-**Canais de atendimento:**
+**Support channels:**
-- E-mail: suporte@certificado.adv.br
+- Email: suporte@convexatech.com.br
-- Telefone: (11) 3456-7890
+- Phone: (11) 3456-7890
-- Horário: Segunda a sexta, 8h às 18h
+- Hours: Monday to Friday, 8am to 6pm

-## 12. Conformidade Legal
+## 12. Legal Compliance

-Nossos serviços seguem:
+Our services follow:

-- Regulamentação ICP-Brasil
+- Brazilian educational regulations
-- Normas da OAB
+- Professional association standards
-- Lei Geral de Proteção de Dados (LGPD)
+- General Data Protection Law (LGPD)
-- Código Civil e legislação aplicável
+- Civil Code and applicable legislation

-## 13. Alterações nos Termos
+## 13. Changes to Terms

-Podemos modificar estes termos periodicamente.
-Alterações significativas serão comunicadas com antecedência.
-O uso continuado dos serviços implica aceitação dos novos termos.
+We may modify these terms periodically.
+Significant changes will be communicated in advance.
+Continued use of services implies acceptance of new terms.

-## 14. Rescisão
+## 14. Termination

-### 14.1 Pelo Usuário
+### 14.1 By User
-- Pode solicitar revogação do certificado a qualquer momento
+- May request program termination at any time
-- Deve cumprir procedimentos de revogação
+- Must follow termination procedures

-### 14.2 Por Nossa Parte
+### 14.2 By Us
-- Podemos revogar certificados por violação dos termos
+- We may terminate participation for terms violation
-- Em casos de comprometimento de segurança
+- In cases of security compromise
-- Por determinação de autoridades competentes
+- By determination of competent authorities

-## 15. Resolução de Conflitos
+## 15. Conflict Resolution

-Em caso de disputas:
+In case of disputes:

-1. Tentativa de resolução amigável
+1. Attempt at amicable resolution
-2. Mediação ou arbitragem
+2. Mediation or arbitration
-3. Foro da comarca de São Paulo, SP
+3. Jurisdiction of São Paulo, SP courts

-## 16. Disposições Gerais
+## 16. General Provisions

-- Estes termos constituem acordo completo
+- These terms constitute complete agreement
-- Invalidade de cláusula não afeta o restante
+- Invalidity of clause does not affect the rest
-- Lei brasileira aplicável
+- Brazilian law applicable
-- Idioma português prevalece
+- Portuguese language prevails

-## 17. Contato
+## 17. Contact

-Para questões sobre estes Termos:
+For questions about these Terms:

-**E-mail**: contato@convexatech.com.br
+**Email**: contato@convexatech.com.br
-**Telefone**: (11) 3456-7890
+**Phone**: (11) 3456-7890
-**Endereço**: São Paulo, SP
+**Address**: São Paulo, SP

 ---

-*Ao utilizar nossos serviços, você confirma ter lido, compreendido e concordado com estes Termos de Uso.*
+*By using our services, you confirm having read, understood, and agreed to these Terms of Use.*